 Journals should have systems for assessing the performance of reviewers and removing from the database those whose performance is not acceptable.

-You should also have systems in place to ensure that peer reviewers' identities are protected - unless your journal has an open review system that is declared to authors and reviewers.
+Editors should have systems to ensure that peer reviewers' identities are protected - unless they have an open review system that is declared to authors and reviewers.

 Reviewers should be asked to address ethical aspects of the submission such as: